tim-band/manimal/README.md

 The tool can cope with multi-gigabyte images in CZI files.

-The output file specified by `-m` or `--matrix` will be filled with the matrix for transforming the fixed image co-ordinates to the sliding image co-ordinated (in micrometers).
+The file specified by `-m` or `--matrix` is the matrix for transforming the fixed image co-ordinates to the sliding image co-ordinated (in micrometers).
+If this file already exists from a previous run of Manimal you will begin with the sliding image already transformed like this.
+In any case, this file will be filled with the transformation on exit.

-If not such output file is specified the matrix will be output on standard out.
+If no such output file is specified the matrix will be output on standard out.

 ## Find Points of Interest